-With the right strategy, you can use podcasting as a way to expand your link building (and improve your rankings in search results), while simultaneously generating more search traffic to the podcast itself.
+With the right podcast link building strategy, you can use podcasting as a way to expand your link building (and improve your rankings in search results), while simultaneously generating more search traffic to the podcast itself.

-Let’s take a deep dive and explore how to use podcasts for SEO and link building in 2020.
+Let’s take a deep dive and explore how to use podcasts for SEO and link building in 2024 and beyond.

 First, we need to address the symbiotic relationship between podcasts and SEO, since it’s definitely a two-way street.